-Applicants The names of applicants are organized on a Hiring List in the following order:
+The names of aApplicants are organized on a hHiring list in the following order-:

-441.1-Group 1, Applicants Claiming Preference Based on Compensable Disability a.
-Applicants.
-The names of applicants who claim 10-point preference based on a compensable U.S. military service-connected disability of 10 percent or more are arranged placed at the top of the Hiring Listhiring list in descending order of final numerical rating in this group.
+441.1 a.
+Group 1: Applicants Claiming Preference Based on Compensable Disability.

+The name of aApplicants who claim 10-point preference based on a compensable military service-connected disability of 10 percent or more are arranged-placed at the top of the hHiring List in descending order of final numerical rating in this group.

-441.2-Group 2; All Other Eligibles in Order
+441.2 b.
+Group 2: 5-All Other Eligibles in Order.

-- b.
-All.
-The names of all other eligibles are placed on the hiring list in the following order: - a.(1) Applicants The names of applicants claiming other 10-point preference (XP) and the names of applicants claiming 5-point preference (TP) are placed aheadabove the names of nonpreference-eligible applicants with the same final rating. - b.(2) The names of XP eligibles are placed aheadabove the names of TP eligibles with the same final rating.
+The names of aAll other eligibles are placed on the hiring list in the following order:

+(1) The names of aApplicants claiming other 10-point preference (XP) and the names of applicants claiming 5-point preference (TP) are placed aheadabove the names of nonpreference-eligible applicants with the same final rating.
+(2) The names of XP eligibles are placed aheadabove the names of TP eligibles with the same final rating.

-442_Order for Jobs Restricted to Preference Eligibles
+44232_Order for Jobs Restricted to Preference Eligibles